 Sometimes geography can be this difference if a service is delivered locally, or you are going after a country where a new service does not yet exist (i.e. Starbucks).
 However, this is less powerful than proprietary product and service capabilities that others do not have long-term.
 You could be attacked locally at any time, even by ex-employees you trained who leave.
 It is also possible and better to layer in other SCAs over time.
 First to market can give you advantages like more data on customers, references, better product features from customer ideas and more too.
 And sometimes give you an exponential "network effect" in online businesses like Facebook and LinkedIn.
 Once the first customers are there, it becomes harder to get them to move.

 Without an SCA your sales and marketing can easily be many times the cost.
-And few will want to risk working with a startup, so you need to be twice as good as established competitors.
+And few will want to risk working with a startup, so you need to be twice as good than established competitors.
 Without a competitive edge you will be in a bidding war on price with others too.
 And bigger players with lower cost capital will put you out of business on purpose, even selling at a loss to hold you down.

 You must address some pain that the customer cannot solve with other vendors, not just be cheaper.
 And find just the customer that need that cost effectively.
 Heck this is what a hotdog vendor at the baseball park does.
 How do you think they get $5 for a $1.50 hotdog!
 They are position as the only option at the game right!
-They have a lock on distribution in that venue.
-And get that for sharing profit with the stadium owner, of course.
-Either by paying high rent or a share of revenue.
+The have a lock on distribution in that venue.
+And get that for sharing profit with the stadium owner, of course. either by paying high rent or a share of revenue.

 And BTW 20% cheaper does not cut it, 50% minimum and some might sale 2-5X cheaper to have a chance of displacing entrenched competitors.
 You must consider the huge switching cost of a customer too.
 Might mean retraining their employees and a hundred other hidden costs if the product or service is embedded in the customer’s business and critical to their operations or processes.
 So, startups and new product need to be radically better in some way.
 Not just a small improvement.